js7123/blog-web-app-django/README.md

 # blog-app-django
-Blog application using Django and SQlite
+Blog application using Django and SQLite

 ## Prerequisites
 Prior to running the server please provide Django secret key value in blogsite\blogsite\settings.py file :